HassamGani/datadog-hack/README.md

 - "What does MACD tell us about this stock?"
 - "Search for technical analysis guides"
 - "Find news about [symbol]"

+## Icon System

+This project uses **Lucide React** icons for a modern, professional appearance.
+Icons are used throughout the interface to enhance:
+- Visual hierarchy and navigation
+- Quick recognition of metrics and indicators
+- User feedback for different states
+- Overall aesthetic and user experience

+For detailed information about the icon system, see:
+- **[ICON_ENHANCEMENTS.md](./ICON_ENHANCEMENTS.md)** - Complete guide to icon implementations
+- **[ICONS_QUICK_REFERENCE.md](./ICONS_QUICK_REFERENCE.md)** - Quick reference for developers